Skip to main content

 ├── .env.example # Template for connection settings

-├── informer.yaml # App configuration (access rules, roles)
+├── informer.yaml # App configuration (dependencies, roles, agents, widgets)

 ├── package.json # Project metadata + informer section